rohitprajapatii/rohitprajapatii/README.md

 # 💫About Me :
 I'm currently working in flutter and also looking to collaborate in it.
-Also, learning various design patterns and architectures.
-Also, trying to improve coding practices.
+Also, learning various design patterns, architectures and trying to improve coding practices.
 Fun Fact - I also love music and reading.

 ## 🌐Socials